-- Increase speed

-- 2. Decrease speed
+- 1. Increase speed - Decrease speed

-- 3. Throttle grip

 EMERGENCY STARTING

 When using Emergency Starting procedures, the start-in-neutral-only feature is inoperative.
 Make sure shift lever is in NEU-TRAL position to prevent injuries from unexpected boat movement when the engine starts.